Originally published: 25.SEP.2018

-What is HIV?
-Early HIV symptoms can be very similar to the flu but the only sure-fire way to know if you have HIV is to get tested.
+Human immunodeficiency virus (also known as HIV) is a virus that attacks the body's immune system.
+Early HIV symptoms can be very similar to the flu however the only way to know for sure if you have HIV is to get tested.

 - What is HIV?